Abbey Mausoleum (Arlington County, Virginia): Founding of Abbey Mausoleum

 Abbey Mausoleum was built in 1924 by the U.S. Mausoleum Company.
 The land was owned by the Syphax family.
 Maria Custis Syphax, the matriarch of the family, was the mulatto daughter of George Washington Parke Custis, grandson of Martha Washington and founder of the Arlington Estate on the banks of the Potomac River (later the home of Robert E. Lee).
-The Spyhax family sold the land to John Dormoyle in 1901, who then sold it to Frederick Rice in 1924.
+The Syphax family sold the land to John Dormoyle in 1901, who then sold it to Frederick Rice in 1924.
 Rice subdivided the property into two lots, and sold one lot to the U.S. Mausoleum Company the same year.
 The 18000 sqft lot was rectangular in shape and located next to the Hobson Gate of Arlington National Cemetery.

 The 50193 sqft structure was Neoclassical in style (although it has also been described as Romanesque Revival).
 The single-story structure was made of granite, with the interior and exterior clad in white Italian marble.
 The foundation was made of reinforced concrete, and the roof consisted of reinforced concrete ceiling, roof beams, and roof.
 The roof was externally clad in asphalt roofing materials.
 The entire structure was 19.5 ft from grade to rooftop.
 The floor was a 6 in marble base.
-Stained-glass windows by Tiffany & Co. provided light.
+Stained-glass windows by Tiffany Studios provided light.
 There were 654 crypts, stacked six high below 16.3 ft high ceilings.
 Crypts included 60 niches for cremated remains.
 Interior light was provided by skylights.